15 Best Running Trails In Las Vegas You Can Visit Today

 The 7.5-mile Historic Railroad Trail follows a former railway route and offers a flat, easy run.

-However, if you are up for a challenge, the 3-mile Owl Canyon Trail offers a more challenging route through a narrow canyon.
+However, if you are up for a challenge, the 3-mile Owl Canyon Trail offers a more challenging running route through a narrow canyon.

 Either way, make sure to bring plenty of water, especially during the summer months, as the area can get extremely hot!